Vyral/bud-gragg/_posts/2019-09-09-the-elephant-in-the-room.md

 This means:

-* You’ll close quickly and get equity from your home in as little as 7 days
+* You’ll close quickly and get equity from your home in as little as seven days
 * You pick your closing date
 * No showings or open houses
 * No negotiating with buyers